 Practical Application of Salt in Roach Control

-Even though salt is not a scientifically proven method to kill cockroaches, some people still attempt to use it in their pest control efforts.
-Let’s explore whether salt and salt-based methods have any place in controlling roach infestations.
+Even though salt is not a full-proof method to kill cockroaches, some people still attempt to use it in their pest control efforts.
+Let’s explore whether salt-based methods have any place in controlling roach infestations:

 Comparison with Other Household Remedies